Tuija Kokkonen

-is a director, writer and researcher based in Helsinki, Finland.
-Since 1996 she has worked on a series of site-specific ‘memo performances’, as the director and the artistic director of Maus&Orlovski, an ever-changing performance collective of artists from various fields.
-The memos are explorations on relationships between performance, nature and time.
-They chart terrains between genres of art, between species; terrains where aesthetics, ethics and politics are inseparable.
-Since 1999 the memos have been performed in the program of Kiasma Theatre/ Museum of Contemporary Art, Helsinki.
+is an artist (writer, director) and professor of artistic research (2018–) at the Theatre Academy /University of the Arts Helsinki.
+Since 1996 she has worked on a series of site-specific memo performances, which are explorations on relationships between performance, “nature”, non-human, time and power, and on the performance in the age of ecological crises.
+Memos chart terrains between genres of art, between species; terrains where aesthetics, ethics and politics are inseparable.
+Since 1999 they have been performed mainly in the program of Kiasma Theatre/ Museum of Contemporary Art, Helsinki, and internationally.

 Memo performances